Tornadoes of 2019: December 5 (Indonesia)

 On December 5, thunderstorms were reported over Indonesia.
 One storm over Rote Island produced a waterspout which moved onshore, becoming a tornado and causing significant damage.
 Many homes were damaged by the tornado, and at least one person was injured.

 December 10–11 (Indonesia)

 On December 10, a tornado struck Bangkalan, causing significant damage but no fatalities.
 Multiple buildings sustained varying degrees of damage, including a warehouse and a workshop.
 Many trees and power poles were downed, including an electrical pole that fell onto a car.
-A second rain-wrapped tornado also touched down in another part of Bangkalan, downing trees, one of which landed on a car and caused a fatality.
+A second rain-wrapped tornado also touched down in another part of Bangkalan, downing trees and destroyed a billboard, a straight line wind event occurred in Kediri, downing many trees, one of which landed on four cars, killing one.
 On December 11, a severe thunderstorm produced a tornado in Magetan, unroofing several houses and shop, causing severe tree damage, and injuring two people.